 - 1. The reasons for the placement. - 2.
 Full disclosure of the child's needs and characteristics. - 3.
 The agency plan for the child's parents, relatives, and the care providers. - 4.
 The legal process.
-If a child is dependent pursuant to a proceeding under chapter 13.34 RCW, the social worker shall keep the care provider informed regarding the dates and location of dependency review and permanency planning hearings pertaining to the child. - E. Continuing Services - 1.
-At critical decision points when permanency planning options are being reevaluated, the social worker re-evaluates the possibility of relative placements.
-Family members who might not have been available when the child was first placed may later become an option for permanent placement. - 2.
-The social worker provides case management support to relative caretakers in the same manner as any other type of placement.
-This means that the relative is provided with information about needed training and support as funding is available and that face-to-face contacts with the child while in a relative placement are scheduled on a quarterly basis.
+If a child is dependent pursuant to a proceeding under chapter 13.34 RCW, the social worker shall keep the care provider informed regarding the dates and location of dependency review and permanency planning hearings pertaining to the child. - 5.
+See the Case Services Policy Manual, chapter 4000, section 4120, paragraph A, for requirements to disclose information regarding HIV infection and sexually transmitted diseases to the residential care provider for the child who is less than 14 years of age.